ytbkoworld/element451-docs/import-export/FORMULAS.md

 Number of parameters: 1
 Type of parameters: number

-INPUT: NUM(1)
+INPUT: NUM('$100.00')
-OUTPUT: 1
+OUTPUT: 100.00
 ```

 ## SUM

-SUM: SUM(2,3,5,...) functions returns the sum of it's arguments.
+A sum is the result of an `addition`.
 There is no preset limit on the number of parameters.

 Usage example: